hannes-marais/innovation-algebra/README.md

 * [Startup generation example](https://chat.openai.com/share/01f819ea-fb9c-4367-9a5e-e16f30c11404)
 * [IA Tutorial](https://chat.openai.com/share/9bc94c10-e193-4d23-bc19-923844bf32cc) (IA 2.1)

-Tips:
+If you have an interesting case study, please reach out to add it to our list.

+## Tips

+* Needless to say, tou need to have a basic knowledge of [ChatGPT](https://chat.openai.com/) and what a prompt is.
+* Read a few case studies, even if the topic does not interest you.
+* Beginners can safely ignore Innovation Algebra output that looks like scary code.
+* You don't need to use the IA functions exactly as defined.
+You can also just type your request.
-* Beginners can safely ignore output that looks like code.
-You can do a lot by setting a goal, and invoking the Guru to guide you.
+* You can do a lot by setting a goal, and invoking the Guru to guide you.
-* So, ff you don't know what to do next, type `++` to invoke the Guru.
+* If you don't know what to do next, type `++` to invoke the Guru.
+It will guide you.
 * You can do a lot with the core functions KF, RD, Q, and Essay.
 Learn them.
 * My suggestion is to keep a list of the frameworks handy (see below).
 Try the frameworks and see what they do.
 You don't need to be an expert to use them.
 * IA conversations can get very long, very quickly.
 At some point, ChatGPT runs out of 'memory', and its IQ drops like 50 points.
 * I recommend ChatGPT Plus.
-IA is totally free, but you will have to pay for the ChatGPT Plus subscription for the best results.
+Innovation Algebra is totally free, but you will have to pay for the ChatGPT Plus subscription for the best results.

-If you have an interesting case study, please reach out to add it to our list above.

 ## Supported Innovation Frameworks (IA 2.2+)